-Black Congressmen’s committee service underscored their lack of power in the House Chamber.
+The committee assignments African-American Members received also underscored how the institution worked to restrict their power.
 Most black Members had low-ranking committee assignments.
-Though two men—Richard Cain and Robert Smalls—served on the prestigious Agriculture Committee, their power was limited.67 Certainly, the brevity of African-American careers during this era contributed to their lack of seniority and influence on committees, but it does not fully explain their inability to secure prominent committee assignments.
+Although Richard Cain and Robert Smalls served on the prestigious Agriculture Committee, their power was limited by a host of influences, including their lack of seniority.79 Certainly, the brevity of African-American careers during this era contributed to their lack of seniority and influence on committees, but it does not fully explain their inability to secure prominent committee assignments.80

-Absent key committee assignments and leadership positions, the relatively small number of black Members lacked the ability to drive a legislative agenda.
+Absent key committee assignments and leadership positions, the relatively small number of black Members lacked the influence to drive a legislative agenda.
 Most introduced bills on the House or the Senate Floor only to have them die in committee.
-The near-universal desire among black Congressmen to reimburse depositors to the Freedmen’s Bank illustrates how both the House and the Senate rebuffed black legislators’ dogged efforts.
-Congress established the bank in 1865 to help freedmen manage their money; however, reckless loans and corruption depleted the bank’s $57 million in deposits, forcing it to close in 1874.
+The near-universal desire among black Congressmen to reimburse African Americans who had lost their savings when the Freedmen’s Bank collapsed illustrates how both the House and the Senate rebuffed the tireless efforts of black legislators.
+Congress established the Freedmen’s Bank in 1865 to help newly freed slaves manage their money, but overextended loans and rampant corruption depleted the bank’s $57 million in deposits, forcing it to close in 1874.
 Mismanagement and a lack of resources continued after the bank’s failure.
-Three commissioners were appointed to reimburse depositors, but shortly afterward they were criticized for failing to complete their overwhelming task.
-The bank’s failure had far-reaching effects on black businesses that continued well into the late 1890s.73 Nearly every black Member of Congress sponsored a bill to provide financial relief to African Americans who lost their savings when the Freedmen’s Bank failed.
-However, no one was a greater advocate than Senator Blanche Bruce, who took the reins of the Select Committee to Investigate the Freedmen’s Savings and Trust Company in April 1879.
-Bruce’s committee was unable to convince the Senate to reimburse depositors.
-Yet Bruce used some of his own personal fortune as well as his political clout to raise funds to reimburse a small portion of depositors.74
+Three commissioners were appointed to reimburse depositors but were quickly criticized for failing to do so.
+The bank’s failure had far-reaching effects on black businesses that continued well into the late 1890s.85

 Ku Klux Klan and Amnesty Acts